molsim/CompBioCommons/README.md

 # CompBioBase
-CompBioBase is a computational biology course and collection of tutorials, examples and code snippets
+Computational biology course and cookbook with examples and code snippets